rtCamp/Frappe-Manager/docs/getting-started/index.md

     ---

-    Create your first bench step by step, then learn the most common day-to-day commands.
+    Create your first bench, then the handful of commands you will use every day.

 </div>